Ronald Kelly: Biography

-Ronald Kelly was born November 20, 1959, in Nashville, Tennessee and grew up in the small rural town of Pegram, Tennessee.
+Ronald Kelly was born November 20, 1959, in Nashville, Tennessee to Robert Kelly, a blue-collar tool & die worker, and Katherine Earline (Spicer) Kelly, a housewife.
+He grew up in Nashville, Tennessee until age six, then his family moved to the small rural town of Pegram, Tennessee in 1966.
 He attended Pegram Elementary School in Pegram, Tennessee and Cheatham County Central High School in Ashland City, Tennessee before starting his writing career.
-He currently lives in the rural farming community of Brush Creek, Tennessee with his wife, three children, and a Jack Russel terrier named Toby.
+He currently lives in the rural farming community of Brush Creek, Tennessee with his wife, children, and a Jack Russel terrier named Toby.

 Ronald Kelly originally had aspirations of becoming a comic book artist and spent most of his high school years writing and drawing his own comic books featuring his own superheroes and characters.
 He also collaborated with classmate Lowell Cunningham, who later became the creator of the Men In Black comic book series, which spawned several major motion pictures.
 Kelly began writing fiction during his junior year in high school, concentrating on horror, suspense, and male adventure.
 Between 1977 and 1985, he wrote several novels in the adventure and western genres that were never published.
 It was only when he turned back to his first love, horror fiction, that he became successful.
 He began his professional writing career in 1986 and quickly sold his first short story, "Breakfast Serial," to Terror Time Again magazine.
-Between 1986 and 1996, Kelly's work was featured in the small press horror magazines of that era, appearing regularly in independently-published magazines such as Cemetery Dance, Deathrealm, Noctulpa, and numerous others.
+Between 1986 and 1996, Kelly's work was featured in the small press horror magazines of that era, appearing regularly in independently published magazines such as Cemetery Dance, Deathrealm, Noctulpa, and numerous others.
 His first novel, Hindsight was released by Zebra Books in 1990.
 His audiobook collection, Dark Dixie: Tales of Southern Horror, was on the nominating ballot of the 1992 Grammy Awards for Best Spoken Word or Non-Musical Album.
-Zebra published seven of Ronald Kelly's novels from 1990 to 1996.
+Zebra published eight of Ronald Kelly's novels from 1990 to 1996.
 Ronald's short fiction work has been published by Cemetery Dance, Borderlands 3, Deathrealm, Dark at Heart, Hot Blood: Seeds of Fear, and many more.
 After selling hundreds of thousands of books, the bottom dropped out of the horror market in 1996.
-When Zebra dropped their horror line in October 1996, Ronald Kelly stopped writing for almost ten years and worked various jobs including welder, factory worker, production manager, drugstore manager, and custodian.
+When Zebra dropped their horror line in October 1996, Ronald Kelly stopped writing for ten years and worked various jobs including welder, factory worker, production manager, drugstore manager, and custodian.
 His hesitation to write horror fiction during that time was partly due to his religious convictions; he is a Southern Baptist and born-again Christian.